Skip to main content

 motor vehicle that he drives by reason of experience, training or both.[7]
 In order to establish whether a driver has

-satisfied this requirement, a motor carrier must conduct or otherwise arrange
+To satisfy this requirement, a motor carrier must conduct or otherwise arrange

 permit the driver to operate a commercial motor vehicle until the driver has